Conservation Northwest Programs

 Balance in the woods, with predators

 As we connect and protect fragmented landscapes, predators like wolves and wolverines are returning to Washington.
-While this is a big win for wildlife, our ongoing effort is vital to ensure wildlife wildlife will thrive here.
+While this is a big win for wildlife, continuing our efforts is vital to ensure wildlife like wolves, wolverines and lynx will thrive here, as well as for building social tolerance for wildlife recover.
+Your support implements creative projects to build bridges with rural communities and prove that people, carnivores and other wildlife can coexist in the great Northwest.